Creating Your Own FTP Server on Windows XP Professional

 Granting Rights to Users

-User rights can be changed easily by going to the Control Panel and selecting the "Administrative Tools" icon.
-After doing so, select "Information Internet Services (IIS)".
+User rights can be changed easily by going to the Control Panel and selecting the “Administrative Tools” icon.
+After doing so, select “Information Internet Services (IIS)”.
 On the left-hand side of the window, you will see your computer.
-Expand it, then right-click on the folder called "FTP Sites", and then choose "Properties."
-From there, you can now grant server access or specific rights to whoever you want.
+Expand it, then right-click on the folder called “FTP Sites” and then choose “Properties.”
+From there, you can now grant server access or specific rights to whomever you want.

 Tip: For privacy reasons, don't put data on your FTP site that you would not want seen by the general public.